-Start by looking at the Community Profiles and plans pages from the City of San Diego.
+Start by looking at the Community Profiles/Plans pages from the City of San Diego.
 You should find the current plan for each community there, and may find earlier editions in the library's San Diego government documents collection.

 About your topic: